Hip replacementWhen hip pain becomes too much, we can help

 What is the best way to look after my new hip?

-An essential part of your recovery journey will be to continue the exercises you are given by your physiotherapist, to help prevent stiffness and better the outcome of your replacement for ongoing progress.
-Your Consultant will also be able to give you advice on looking after your new hip, and our Joint School will be the perfect source of information for learning about aftercare.
+An essential part of your recovery journey will be to continue the exercises you are given by your Physiotherapist, to help prevent stiffness and better the outcome of your replacement for ongoing progress.
+Your Consultant will also be able to give you advice on looking after your new hip, and our Joint School video will be the perfect source of information for learning about aftercare.